kedx/matlab_script/README.md

 Start Matlab and change work directory to this folder.

+Type "gui_win" to start the GUI program under windows.

-Type "my_gui" to start the GUI program.
+Type "gui_mac" to start the GUI program under Mac OS X.

 Click "list" button to list folders.